evolutics/iftree/README.md

 this case the files in the folder `my_resources` and its subfolders.
 For each such file, an instance of `Resource` is initialized with the fields given by `Resource`.
-The well-known field `content` is initialized with a call to `include_str!`, but you can provide your own templates to initialize a field.
+The well-known field `content` is initialized with a call to `include_str!`, but you can provide your own macros to initialize a field.

 ## Feature overview